News

 SedNet Conference 2025 in Madrid

-“Healthy Sediments” – under this motto, some 140 international sediment experts from over 20 countries gathered at the 14th SedNet Conference in Madrid
+“Healthy Sediments” – under this motto, around 140 international sediment experts from over 20 countries have now gathered at the 14th SedNet Conference in Madrid

 But what exactly are healthy sediments, and how can they be achieved?
-Through 75 presentations and more than 40 poster presentations featuring current examples from around the world, participants from academia, government, and industry engaged in in-depth discussions on these questions.
+Through 75 presentations and more than 40 poster presentations featuring current examples from around the world, participants from the fields of science, public administration and industry engaged in in-depth discussions on these questions.

-Specifically, the topics covered included sediment quality and risk assessment, sediment dynamics, nature-based solutions and the sensible use of dredged material, education and communication, data and AI, as well as sediment management concepts and guidelines—all topics that also play a major role in maintaining water depths in the Port of Hamburg.
+Specifically, the topics covered included sediment quality and risk assessment, sediment dynamics, nature-based solutions and the sensible use of dredged material, education and communication, data and AI, as well as sediment management concepts and guidelines – all issues that also play a major role in maintaining water depths in the Port of Hamburg.

-SedNet is a European network dedicated to integrating sediment-related issues and knowledge into European strategies to support the achievement of good environmental status and to develop new tools for sediment management.
-Incidentally, the network is currently co-chaired by Henrich Röper from the HPA and Ilka Carls from BUKEA—a good example of the network’s cross-sectoral approach.
+SedNet is a European network that aims to integrate sediment-related issues and knowledge into European strategies in order to support the achievement of good environmental status and to develop new tools for sediment management.
+Incidentally, the network is currently co-chaired by Henrich Röper from the HPA and Ilka Carls from BUKEA – a good example of the network’s cross-departmental approach.

-You can find abstracts of all presentations here.
+You can find abstracts of all the papers here.

 More on LinkedIn